 "Why not?
 Why not?
 You have nothing to lose.
 At the worst, it'll stop the dreams.
 At best, you'll get an autographed picture, and you can pin it up over your desk."
 She paused.
 "Do I have the best and worst confused?"

-At worst, I could consummate the affair begun in my dreams, the dreams I feared and cherished, the dreams that chewed through my abdomen and suspended in a vice-grip from my crotch.
+At worst, I could consummate the affair begun in my dreams, the dreams I feared and cherished, the dreams chewing through my abdomen and suspended in a vice-grip from my crotch.
 At best...

 "Hello?
 Hello?
 Is anyone there?
 Hello?"